GeorgeLychock/Project-Management-Dashboard---MS2/README.md

         -   Change Library right/left position
     -   The cog should activate a modal window
 -   Widget Library Buttons
-    -   Each button panel needs to display the project name and an Add button
+    -   Each button panel needs to display the project name on an Add button
     -   Determine a method for making sure that only one instance of each widget is added or removed when clicking the Add/Close buttons
 -   Dashboard View Port
     -   A settings cog should be present to give users access to the following changeable settings:
-        -   Change background color
+        -   Change overall app color scheme, offering a Light and a Dark scheme to choose from
     -   The cog should activate a modal window
 -   Persistent Settings
     -   Activated widgets should be persistent when a user returns to the app.